 The ultimate guide to The Hitchhiker’s Guide to the Galaxy books, universe and everything

 Don't panic!
 Jean Menzies has everything you need to know about Douglas Adams’ intergalactic Hitchhiker’s Guide to the Galaxy science fiction series, including each of The Hitchhiker’s Guide to the Galaxy books in order and what to read next.

-This year will mark the 42nd anniversary of the mind-expanding The Hitchhiker's Guide to the Galaxy books, which were first published in October 1979.
+Last year marked the 42nd anniversary of the mind-expanding The Hitchhiker's Guide to the Galaxy books, which were first published in October 1979.
 First, the adventures of Arthur Dent, Ford Prefect and Marvin the Paranoid Android were transmitted over the airwaves, and then came Douglas Adams' five science fiction books set in the Hitchhiker’s universe, which have inspired stage plays, TV shows and film adaptations, as well as an annual day of celebration every 25 May.
 If you're not already up to speed, superfan Jean Menzies has everything you need to know about The Hitchhiker’s Guide to the Galaxy books.

 2021 marks 42 years since The Hitchhiker’s Guide to the Galaxy books were published.
 So what?
 42 years, you ask, what kind of anniversary is that?
 Well, allow me to tell you why this is the only anniversary that matters.

 Arthur, however, is saved from certain death when Ford sticks out his thumb and hitches them a ride on the very ships about to destroy the Earth.
 Dragged into outer space by an intergalactic hitchhiker, Arthur is about to be faced with despondent robots, ear-splitting alien poetry and, perhaps most surprisingly of all, the woman who he had been kicking himself for not asking on a date at a party six months earlier.
 And during the course of their riotous adventures Arthur and co will learn the answer to the ultimate question of life, the universe, and everything: 42.